Hammerhead Karoo 2 Review

 Thoughts From the Participants

 “The Hammerhead is really an impressive computer whose functionality is excellent for adventuring and bike touring.
-While the size may be off putting to some, it’s an effective asset in using the computer as tool in any guided or free form ride.
+While the size may be off-putting to some, it’s an effective asset in using the computer as a tool in any guided or free-form ride.
 First off, the mapping on the Hammerhead is phenomenal.
-Every detailed of any trail or road is easily visible on the large color screen, so on the fly navigation is confidence inspiring.
-Looking ahead or exploring an area is simple and easy with touch screen scrolling.
+Every detail of any trail or road is easily visible on the large color screen, so on-the-fly navigation is confidence-inspiring.
+Looking ahead or exploring an area is simple and easy with touchscreen scrolling.
 Rarely is a new city or trail network a mystery.
 A surprise feature is the in-computer navigation.
 During a recent bike tour with friends, we stopped at the beginning of a dirt road where a state park sign boasted hot springs with no other indicator of how far or where.
 I easily found it on the Hammerhead and let the computer determine the route.
 The quoted 4.5mi detour with 250ft of climbing was not only accurate but yielded a gorgeous valley enshrouding the Yampa River and our promised hot spring hidden behind the ridgeline just off the main road.
 Lastly, loading rides and routes is kind of a crucial feature for me.
 Being able to pull up a route in the computer with a wifi connection from either Ride with GPS or Strava is simple and doesn’t require loading up the computer unnecessarily with files that I don’t need.” - Fergus Tanaka

 If you need a device to help you find your way around, or aren’t a big route planner, but like a backup option, OR you love maps and routes and planning your rides, the Hammerhead Karoo 2 is a top choice.